abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 to put forth effort and energy in a collaborative way.
 It requires a lot of attention to do it skillfully.

-When we talk about *sati,* mindfulness, we often think about it in terms of being careful with the task or job we’re doing.
+When we talk about *sati*, mindfulness, we often think about it in terms of being careful with the task or job we’re doing.
 However, along with mindfulness, the other elements of clear comprehension—*sampajañña*—and wisdom—*paññā*—are crucial.
 Clear comprehension means that when we are